SAGANISM; A synthesis of Satanism and Paganism

 for those who believe in boundless self betterment and the power and importance of nature

 In this day and age, humanity is failing.
 Human beings are systematically destroying the planet, and destroying themselves at the same time.
 The mainstream "religions" that are followed by human beings are not working.
 Wars happen, destroying the world and people on it.
-Nature is polluted, disrupting natural habitats for animals and filling the air, sea and earth that all humans interact with, full of toxic chemicals.
+Nature is polluted, disrupting natural habitats for animals and filling the air, sea and earth that all humans interact with, full of toxic chemicals and plastics.
 Human beings are so obsessed with power, money and material possessions, that they become blind to the harm that attaining those things can cause.
-The Doctrine of Saganism cuts through the curse of humanity, illuminating the path towards personal empowerment, and the deep understanding of the natural world around us, and how it's health is vital for humanity's survival as a species.
+Saganism cuts through the curse of humanity, illuminating the path towards personal empowerment, and the deep understanding of the natural world around us, and how it's health is vital for humanity's survival as a species.
 It also acknowledges that being in harmony with nature bears many sweet fruits.
-This doctrine weaves together the rich tapestries of Satanism and Paganism, creating a harmonious dual belief system that honours individuality, nature, and the multifaceted aspects of being the best version of yourself, without causing any harm to anything or anyone.
+This hybrid religion weaves together the rich tapestries of Satanism and Paganism, creating a harmonious dual belief system that honours individuality, nature, and the multifaceted aspects of being the best version of yourself, without causing any harm to anything or anyone.
 In short, Saganism is the archetypal LaVeyan Satanism, symbolising rebellion and self-actualisation, crossed directly with the diverse pantheon of Pagan deities, representing the natural world.
+The Saganist is heavily influenced by the teachings of Anton LaVey and appreciates many aspects of his Satanic Bible.
+They are also influenced by the natural world, which Pagan beliefs pay honour to.
+However, a Saganist does not recognise Satanism or Paganism as "religions."
+It is possible for a Saganist to appreciate the role which a "religion" can play in the lives of human beings, but a Saganist does not accept that "religion" is anything spiritual or supernatural.
+In actual fact, "religion" is just a word.
+It is something that is used as a coping mechanism for some of humanity, and a form of control for the rest.
+"Religion", in essence, is simply a psychological tool, used by human beings to make their existence seem easier, or it is used by ruling parties, to try and keep a population under control.
+"Religion" often starts wars, or it keeps wars going on for longer than they should, so the idea of "Religion" is rejected by a Saganist.
+The Saganist belief system is simply a collection of ideas, that provide a basic, rudimentary framework for a fulfilled, respectful and content existence.

 Chapter 1: The Nature of human beings